Kiranese/myterraform/azlandingzone/README.md

 # myterraform
-# This code is for building multiple resources on Azure
+# This code is for building landing zone on Azure

 Resources